Supporting the Holistic Well-Being and Flourishing of Clergy

 Promoting Awareness, Compassion, and Justice for All Who Live with Mental Illness or Disability

-Providing Charity to Those Awaiting SSI Adjudication
+Providing Charity to Those Awaiting Disability Adjudication

-Being in Prayerful Solidarity with the Homeless Mentally Ill
+Supporting the Homeless Who Are Mentally Ill

 Celebrating Religious Scholarship